All Episodes

 I have been the one supporting them totally without wavering against them here during this whole thing.

-Now, admittedly, the politico did not have access to my quotation marks in my uttered voiced comments.
+Now, admittedly, the Politico did not have access to my quotation marks in my uttered voiced comments.

 But it's not hard to figure out here.

-Quote, this is what I said the Republicans in Congress, I think went out there, said some things about Pelosi's speech yesterday, that a lot of Republicans, a lot of conservatives said, come on, you guys, can you grow up?
+The Republicans in Congress, I think, went out there, said some things about Pelosi's speech yesterday that a lot of Republicans, a lot of conservatives said, come on, you guys, can you grow up?

 It was not I saying that about the Republicans in Congress.

-This this is a this sounds to me like it is an ongoing effort here to uh dispirit the Republicans in the House for hanging tough.
+So this is why I suggest anybody that knows these guys, this sounds to me like it is an ongoing effort here to dispirit the Republicans in the House for hanging tough.

 That's exactly what it is.

-And to let them think, to have them think, that one of their uh strongest support avenues has betrayed them.
+And to let them think, to have them think, that one of their strongest support avenues has betrayed them.

-And I assure you, I don't care what the political rights, I don't care how people interpret it, I have not abandoned the conservatives and the do you realize where we'd be if these guys had caved?
+And I assure you, I don't care what the politico writes, I don't care how people interpret it, I have not abandoned the conservatives.

-Do you realize where we'd be if they I don't care why they didn't cave.
+I don't care why they didn't cave.

 I don't care why they say they didn't cave.